bibi21000/PyCoffer/docs/dev/coffer.rst

   For example, you can safely flush coffer from a timer thread.

+- Files are encrypted by chunk (64kb by default).
+You can encrypt large files with only small memory amount.

 - Read/write in files in Coffer using read, write, readlines and writelines function:

 .. code::